Vacuum

 The quality of a partial vacuum refers to how closely it approaches a perfect vacuum.
 Other things equal, lower gas pressure means higher-quality vacuum.
 For example, a typical vacuum cleaner produces enough suction to reduce air pressure by around 20%.
 But higher-quality vacuums are possible.
 Ultra-high vacuum chambers, common in chemistry, physics, and engineering, operate below one trillionth (10−12) of atmospheric pressure (100 nPa), and can reach around 100 particles/cm3.
 Outer space is an even higher-quality vacuum, with the equivalent of just a few hydrogen atoms per cubic meter on average in intergalactic space.

 Vacuum has been a frequent topic of philosophical debate since ancient Greek times, but was not studied empirically until the 17th century.
+Clemens Timpler (1605) philosophized about the experimental possibility of producing a vacuum in small tubes.
 Evangelista Torricelli produced the first laboratory vacuum in 1643, and other experimental techniques were developed as a result of his theories of atmospheric pressure.
 A Torricellian vacuum is created by filling with mercury a tall glass container closed at one end, and then inverting it in a bowl to contain the mercury (see below).

 Vacuum became a valuable industrial tool in the 20th century with the introduction of incandescent light bulbs and vacuum tubes, and a wide array of vacuum technologies has since become available.
 The development of human spaceflight has raised interest in the impact of vacuum on human health, and on life forms in general.

 Etymology

 The word vacuum comes from Latin 'an empty space, void', noun use of neuter of vacuus, meaning "empty", related to vacare, meaning "to be empty".

-Vacuum is one of the few words in the English language that contains two consecutive vowels u.
+Vacuum is one of the few words in the English language that contains two consecutive instances of the vowel u.